-Keep calm and read on with our guide to the best bookstores across Hong Kong Island, Kowloon and the New Territories.
+Calling all readers and booklovers!
+Here’s your ultimate guide to the best bookstores across Hong Kong Island, Kowloon and the New Territories.

-IRL bookstores have so much more to offer than its online counterparts.
-You get immediate satisfaction as you browse the shelves of freshly stacked books, flip through those crisp pages with thumb and finger, take in that new book smell, and peruse stationery, pens, cute trinkets and slogan bookmarks.
+Maybe it’s just us, but IRL bookstores just have so much more to offer than their online counterparts.
+You get immediate satisfaction as you browse shelves of freshly stacked books, flip through crisp pages with your thumb and finger, take in that new book smell, and peruse stationery, pens, cute trinkets and slogan bookmarks.
 Despite the perpetual maze that is a Hong Kong shopping mall, English language bookstores aren’t as few and far between as you may think.
 For all of our fellow bookworms out there, keep scrolling for the best bookstores in Hong Kong.

 Read more: Team Sassy’s Book Recommendations